Seyhr/VBA-Challenge/README.md

 # VBA-Challenge
-This packahe contains the following files:
+This package contains the following files:
   1. Multiple_year_stock_data.xslm
       This file contains the MS Excel sheet that uses VB code to analyze data.
 Final analysis is displayed on 4 worksheets             within this file.